-The main goal of the English as a Second Language Newcomers Center is to successfully mainstream English language learners in grades one through twelve by:
+The main goal of the English as a Second Language Newcomers Center is to successfully mainstream English language learners in grades one through five by:

 - Creating a safe, secure, and nurturing environment.

 - Immersing students in varied and rich English language experiences that provide demonstrations of the interdependence of listening, speaking, reading and writing.